The SR 99 tunnel is open!

 Water taxi—sailing past traffic

 The Water Taxi just might be your ticket to downtown—offering a 10-minute ride from Seacrest Park to downtown and a traffic-free 22-minute ride from Vashon Island.
-The Water Taxi will add a second vessel on the West Seattle route during the SR 99 closure during weekday commute times to significantly increase capacity.
-Read about all of the ways you can connect to the Water Taxi.
+The Water Taxi added a second vessel on the West Seattle route during the SR 99 closure to significantly increase capacity and it was so successful that we decided to extend the service until March 27, 2019.
+Enjoy frequent headways during peak times and commute it style across Elliott Bay.
+Read about all of the ways you can connect to the Water Taxi in our brochure (PDF).

-- Vessels on the West Seattle route will depart every twenty minutes during commute periods.
+- Vessels on the West Seattle route depart every twenty minutes during commute periods.

-- Pick-up and drop-off points at Seacrest Park will be available, as well as extra parking near Seacrest Park at SW Bronson Way and Pier 2, utilizing connector shuttles to Seacrest for West Seattle riders.
+- Pick-up and drop-off points at Seacrest Park are available, as well as extra parking near Seacrest Park at SW Bronson Way and Pier 2, utilizing connector shuttles to Seacrest for West Seattle riders.

 - Bike to the dock and either lock up at a rack or bring your bike aboard (Water Taxis have racks for 26 bikes).
 Don't own a bike?
-Bikeshare discounts are available during the SR 99 closure.
+Try bikeshare and check for current promotions.
 See the bikeshare section for more details.

 - Pay with an ORCA card to save money and speed up the boarding process.
 Other forms of payment include mobile tickets (try Transit Go Tickets app), credit card purchases at our terminal ticket machines and exact cash fare collected onboard.

-- More parking will be available near Seacrest Park at SW Bronson Way and Pier 2, utilizing connector shuttles to Seacrest for West Seattle riders.
+- More parking is available near Seacrest Park at SW Bronson Way and Pier 2, utilizing connector shuttles to Seacrest for West Seattle riders.